 Let's turn our attention now to Acts 1:1-11.
 In the very beginning of his book, Luke identifies the three perspectives with which the church (and every believer) must live.

-I. We must look back (1-5).
+I. We need to be looking back (1-5).

 Our faith is not subjective.
 It's rooted in history.
 And the key to moving ahead is first of all to look back.